Sam Green: Career

-Green’s 2012 live documentary, The Love Song of R. Buckminster Fuller, is a portrait of the theorist and designer Buckminster Fuller and features a live soundtrack by the band Yo La Tengo.
+Green’s 2012 live documentary, The Love Song of R. Buckminster Fuller, is a portrait of the theorist and designer Buckminster Fuller and features a live score by the band Yo La Tengo.
 The piece combines in-person narration and live music alongside projected film clips and photographs.
 It was commissioned by the San Francisco Museum of Modern Art and premiered at the San Francisco Film Festival in May 2012.

 Green’s 2014 live documentary, entitled The Measure of All Things, is based very loosely on the Guinness Book of World Records.
 The piece premiered at the 2014 Sundance Film Festival and is screened with live scores by the chamber group yMusic and a trio made up of Brendan Canty (Fugazi), T. Griffin, and Catherine McRae.

 Green's 2018 live documentary, A Thousand Thoughts, chronicles the multi-decade career of the Kronos Quartet.
 The piece premiered at the 2018 Sundance Film Festival and won the San Francisco Film Festival audience award.
 The piece is screened with a live score performed by the Kronos Quartet.

 32 Sounds, Green's most recent live documentary, is a collaboration with electronic musician JD Samson.
 The film, which premiered at the 2022 Sundance Film Festival and played at SXSW 2022, is described as a "meditation on the power of sound to bend time, cross borders, and profoundly shape our perception of the world around us".
+In a review for Rolling Stone, David Fear called 32 Sounds, 'the greatest documentary you've ever heard.'
+Writing for IndieWire, Eric Kohn says of 32 Sounds, 'the project’s long-term viability provides a valuable case study for how unconventional, smaller-scale non-fiction filmmaking can remain sustainable.
+Staying small and strange is a way to stay safe.'